Help - ISBN

 If a second edition has the same title as the first, does it keep the same ISBN?No. A new edition is considered a different product and gets its own ISBN.
 Back to top

 How are ISBNs assigned to multi-volume works?ISBNs are assigned to the volumes as they are sold as products.
 If they are only available as a set, the set gets one ISBN.
 If each volume is available separately and as a set, each volume gets an ISBN and the set gets an ISBN.
 Back to top

 How are ISBNs assigned to books in a series?An ISBN is assigned to each book in the series.
-A series of books is also eligible for an ISSN (International Standard Series Number), available from the Library of Congress.
+The series may receive an ISSN provided it is envisaged as continuing indefinitely.
+ISSNs (International Standard Series Number), are obtained from the National Library of Australia.
 Back to top

 Can ISBNs be assigned to loose-leaf volumes?Yes, such reference works are routinely tracked by revenue strands (individual vs. library subscription reporting) by publishers.
 Back to top

 How are ISBNs assigned to packages?ISBNs are assigned to the package and to the individual products in the package if (a) the product is eligible for an ISBN and (b) the products are sold separately.
 Any product that needs to be ordered as a distinct product and that is eligible for an ISBN, should be assigned an ISBN in addition to the package itself, if it contains items that are eligible for an ISBN.
 Back to top

 Can ISBNs be assigned to magazines?ISBNs are not assigned to magazines, academic journals or other periodicals.
 However, if a single issue of a periodical is being sold as a book, then that issue alone may be assigned an ISBN.
 Back to top